Lotharek, SIDE 3.2, U1MB, and the FJC Firmware

 A production SIDE 3.2 cartridge PCB

 Around four weeks later, having periodically chased up the whereabouts of the cable with Lotharek, I was told – after asking again – that it had arrived at his office.
-Since May’s firmware commission (the money I am paid for instances of my ‘SIDE3 Loader’ and other firmware pre-installed on devices sold by Lotharek and his resellers) was also due, I asked about that as well.
-Lotharek indignantly explained that he was unable to pay the commission and would be unable to post the GoWin platform cable owing to a lack of funds in the wake of some problematic business transaction.
-Annoyed that my money (derived directly from the sale of devices retailing for up to £125) had apparently been spent, I told Lotharek that I urgently needed the cable in order to at least finalise the customer’s machine and be paid my fee for the upgrade work.
+Since May’s firmware commission (the money I was paid for instances of my ‘SIDE3 Loader’ and other firmware pre-installed on devices sold by Lotharek and his resellers) was also due, I asked about that as well.
+Lotharek indignantly explained that he was unable to pay the commission and would be unable to post the GoWin platform cable owing to a lack of funds, and he evidently considered it unreasonable of me to expect timely payment of what he considered a trifling sum of money in the circumstances.
+Annoyed by this, I told Lotharek that I urgently needed the cable in order to at complete the customer’s machine and be paid my fee for the upgrade work.
 My last three messages on the matter (sent on 26 June 2024) apparently went unread, although £93 (representing commission on eight units) was paid into my bank the following day.
-The promised cable, meanwhile, has still not been sent at the time of writing.
+The promised cable, meanwhile, never materialised.

 The label on the rear of the PCB, indicating that the CPLD was equipped with JED 2.3

-Since it seemed unlikely I would ever receive the tools to downgrade the customer’s SIDE 3.2, Candle O’Sin suggested I might consider simply replacing the GoWin CPLD with a Lattice CPLD and thereby render the cartridge compatible with the CPLD programming tools I already had to hand.
+Since it seemed unlikely I would ever receive the tools to downgrade the customer’s SIDE 3.2, Candle O’Sin suggested I might consider physically replacing the GoWin CPLD with a Lattice CPLD and thereby render the cartridge compatible with the CPLD programming tools I already had to hand.
 Candle provided instructions on reconfiguring the board, and I performed the CPLD swap and successfully programmed the Lattice CPLD with JED 1.3.
-However – for reasons unknown – the cartridge failed to work at all, despite the fact the version 3.2 PCB ‘theoretically’ supports either CPLD type (although no evidence exists that a Lattice chip had ever been installed prior to my attempt).
+However – for reasons unknown – the cartridge failed to work at all, despite the fact the version 3.2 PCB ‘theoretically’ supports either CPLD type (although no evidence exists that a Lattice chip had ever been installed on this board revsion prior to my unsuccessful attempt).

-Since 17 May 2024, I filmed the work I did on the various SIDE 3.2 cartridges, and in July I began to edit the footage, adding to it as new developments occurred.
+From 17 May 2024 onwards I had filmed the work I did on the various SIDE 3.2 cartridges, and in July I began to edit the footage, adding to it as new developments occurred.
 The finished video was put on general release on YouTube on 16 July 2024.

 The chief complaints the video put forward are as follows:

-• Lotharek not only mandated the creation of JED 2.3 based on limited testing in the wake of a customer complaint, but performed all pre-release beta-testing of the new JED on what I assume to be a severely limited number of machines.
+• Lotharek not only mandated the creation of JED 2.3 based on limited testing in the wake of a customer complaint, but apparently performed all pre-release beta-testing of the new JED himself and on his own machines.
 Moreover, said testing was carried out to completion in the space of 1-2 working days.
 Testing of prior JED versions – even when intended for the well-established Lattice-equipped cartridges – commonly involved several physically remote parties and was conducted over a period of weeks or even months.
 The possibility of other issues – be they hardware or software related – was hurriedly dismissed in favour of the conviction that the problem must lie with JED 1.3.

-In essence, my premise was that in making the executive decision that SIDE 3.2 required the stability ‘fixes’ supposedly provided by JED 2.3, and mandating that Candle O’Sin (who was apparently in no position perform first-hand testing of anything at the time) produce said JED revision, inadequately testing it (instead of sending it to me for a ‘second opinion’), and then pushing the JED onto production cartridges, Lotharek had made a catastrophic error of judgement and a series of poor decisions which were directly responsible for me wasting a considerable amount of time and money in the arduous quest to provide the customer with a working system.
-However, since I considered that undertaking preferable to the customer simply returning the device to the vendor and being offered a refund or another SIDE 3.2 which worked equally unreliably, I thought the undertaking worthwhile.
-Not only that, but I believed the test results presented in the video to be potentially useful not only to both the vendor and the designer, but to end users finding themselves in a similar position to the one I occupied.
+In essence, my premise was that in making the executive decision that SIDE 3.2 required the stability ‘fixes’ supposedly provided by JED 2.3, and mandating that Candle O’Sin (who was apparently in no position perform first-hand testing of anything at the time) produce said JED revision, inadequately testing it (instead of sending it to me for a ‘second opinion’), and then pushing the JED onto production cartridges, Lotharek had made a catastrophic error of judgement that turned out to be a costly mistake (in terms of expense and time spent) for me and end-users alike.

 Lotharek’s Response

-Lotharek – upon hearing of or watching my video (which ultimately atracted over 3,000 views) – took great exception to it, and engaged me directly via Whatsapp messaging.
+Lotharek – upon hearing of or watching my video (which ultimately atracted over 4,000 views) – took exception to it, and engaged me directly via Whatsapp messenger.
 I discussed the situation with him for two hours on the evening of 17 July 2024.
-Although the discussion was heated, I felt things quickly became more civil, and by the end, I felt optimistic that Lotharek was keen to solve the issue (indicating to me that he would consider retroactively downgrading cartridges back to JED 1.3, or – his preferred solution – commissioning the production of yet a further new JED revision).
+Although the discussion was heated, I felt things quickly became more civil, and by the end, I felt optimistic that Lotharek was keen to resolve the situation amicably (indicating to me that he would consider retroactively downgrading cartridges back to JED 1.3, or – his preferred solution – commissioning the production of yet a further new JED revision).

-It was surprising to me, then, to discover the next morning that Lotharek had produced a video ‘statement’ concerning the ‘SIDE3 situation’, which he clearly uploaded within an hour of our conversation the previous evening.
-In the video, he sought – as he had done on Whatsapp and via email – to distance himself from the technical side of his products, stressing that his involvement was completely limited to manufacture (in accordance with the Gerber files he received from Candle O’Sin, etc), retail, and first-line after-sales customer support with exclusive reference to hardware (not software or firmware).
+I was surprised, then, to discover the next morning that Lotharek had produced a video ‘statement’ concerning the ‘SIDE3 situation’, which he apparently uploaded within an hour of our conversation the previous evening.
+In the video, he sought – as he had done on Whatsapp and via email – to distance himself from the technical side of his products, stressing that his involvement was wholly limited to manufacture (in accordance with the Gerber files he received from Candle O’Sin, etc), retail, and first-line after-sales customer support with exclusive reference to hardware (not software or firmware).

 O2 Fixer product page with reference to ‘problems with fast cartridges like SIDE 3.1’

-Lotharek also states that he tested JED 2.3 prior to release (whether or not the ‘fixer’ or the 64K SRAM board he also sells were present in the test machines or not is unclear, although I consider it highly likely that one or both were present) and ‘assumed’ it fixed the problem, despite being aware that Candle O’Sin lacked the equipment necessary for scrupulous testing, and despite completely failing to enlist me (the software developer) as a (more than willing) component of the structured testing.
+Lotharek also states that he tested JED 2.3 prior to release (whether or not the ‘fixer’ or the 64K SRAM board he also sells were present in the test machines or not is unclear) and ‘assumed’ it fixed the problem, despite being aware that Candle O’Sin lacked the equipment necessary for scrupulous testing, and despite neglecting to enlist me (the software developer) as a (more than willing and capable) component of the structured testing.

 Lotharek – in his video – also claimed that my video was the first he had heard of any issue with JED 2.3 ‘after months of silence’ (from me).
-This is objectively untrue, since – as stated in my video – I provided Lotharek with an unequivocal diagnosis of the problem on 17 May 2024, squarely blaming JED 2.3 for the unprecedented situation of SIDE3 being unstable on a host machine pre-stabilised at my own hand.
+This is objectively untrue, since – as stated in my video – I provided Lotharek with an unequivocal diagnosis of the problem on 17 May 2024, squarely blaming JED 2.3 for the unprecedented situation of SIDE3 being unstable on a host machine I had already attempted to make stable when used with the device.
 It was this communication which caused Lotharek to offer to send me a GoWin programming cable, and my frequent subsequent enquiries as to the cable’s whereabouts provided a clear indication that the JED downgrade remained a priority.

 Information I sent to Lotharek on 17 May 2024

 Lotharek also referenced – disapprovingly – my open-ended questions regarding the non-appearance of the SIDE3 ‘Wing’ promised and first previewed in late 2022.
 Said ‘Wing’ was designed to provide SIDE3 with Ultimate 1MB-like functionality such as a PBI HDD driver, extended PORTB memory, and other features requiring connection to the host machine’s ECI port.
-I noted in my video that the SIDE3 Loader I released in early 2023 (and which is present on all production SIDE 3.2 cartridges) even includes currently deactivated settings for the features the ‘Wing’ would provide.
-Lotharek blames Candle O’Sin’s ‘personal situation’ for the fact the ‘Wing’ has not yet been offered for sale, although Candle herself flatly denies this and claims that Lotharek has been provided with everything required to put the SIDE3 ‘Wing’ into production (regardless of any negative impacts this might inevitably inflict on Ultimate 1MB sales).
+I noted in my video that the SIDE3 Loader I released in early 2023 (and which is present on all production SIDE 3.2 cartridges) even includes currently deactivated settings for the features the ‘Wing’ was envisaged to eventually provide.
+Lotharek blames Candle O’Sin’s ‘personal situation’ for the fact the ‘Wing’ has not yet been offered for sale, although Candle herself flatly denies this and claims that Lotharek has been provided with everything required to put the SIDE3 Wing into production (regardless of any negative effect this might have on Ultimate 1MB sales).

-Throughout his video and in prior statements, Lotharek appeared to conflate my criticism of JED 2.3 and the circumstances of its deployment with criticism of his PCB production and board assembly capabilities – criticisms which were self-evidently never made.
+Throughout his video and in prior statements, Lotharek appeared to conflate my criticism of JED 2.3 and the circumstances of its deployment with criticism of his PCB production and board assembly capabilities – criticisms which were self-evidently never made (this conflation of criticism of specific devices and crticism of his business practices or reputation as a whole is a continuing theme).
 It was indeed Lotharek himself, when telling me on 20 February that the problems he had observed were caused by a ‘hardware problem’, who apparently considers the JED a component of the hardware – the same JED concerning which he undertook all quality control and pre-release testing, without seeking my assistance or my ‘second opinion’.

 ‘Further Action’